Ideal Gas at STP Calculator

 The ideal gas law PV = nRT relates pressure, volume, temperature and amount of gas.
 At standard temperature and pressure (0°C, 1 atm), one mole of any ideal gas occupies 22.414 liters.
 This calculator handles any conditions - useful for lab work, stoichiometry and engineering gas calculations.

-Explore all our chemistry calculator tools, or browse the full cooking hub.
+Explore all our chemistry calculator tools, or browse the full science & engineering converters & calculators.

 Frequently asked questions